Research into new species by zoologists is essential in helping us to protect the animal kingdom and adapt to climate change.

 This list might seem intuitive, however many of these animals became critically endangered through poaching activity before their significance for supporting biodiversity was known.

 One landmark success is the restoration of white rhino population.
-For years it was thought to be extinct, but thanks to the African Wildlife Foundation’s environmental protection efforts, populations are increasing.
+For years it was thought to be extinct, but thanks to the African Wildlife Foundationβs environmental protection efforts, populations are increasing.

-Humans have contributed to the decline of species in the past and thanks to zoologists and conservationists, we know it’s possible to restore them.
+Humans have contributed to the decline of species in the past and thanks to zoologists and conservationists, we know itβs possible to restore them.

-Read more about the amazing efforts of the world’s biggest conversation projects here.
+Read more about the amazing efforts of the worldβs biggest conversation projects here.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok